A survey of BWT variants for string collections: Experimental results

 \section{Experimental results}

-We computed the five BWT variants for eight different genomic datasets, with different characteristics.
-Four of the datasets contain short reads: SARS-CoV-2 short~\cite{Greaney22}, Simons Diversity reads~\cite{Mallick2016}, 16S rRNA short~\cite{Winand2019}, Influenza A reads~\cite{Influenza2015}, while four contain long sequences: SARS-CoV-2 long~\cite{STARR20201295}, 16S rRNA long~\cite{16S2018}, Candida auris reads~\cite{candida2019}, one of which, SARS-CoV-2 genomes, consists of whole viral genomes~\cite{BoucherCLMM21}.
+We computed the five BWT variants \eBWT, \dollarebwt, \mdollar, \concat, and \colex, on eight different genomic datasets.
+We used the tool {\tt optimalBWT} to compute the minimum number of runs (i.e., that of \optimal) and used this as a baseline for comparison with the $r$ parameter of the other \BWT-variants.
+For \mdollar\ and \concat, we used the default input order in which the dataset was downloaded.
+The eight datasets have different characteristics: Four of the datasets contain short reads: SARS-CoV-2 short~\cite{STARR20201295}, Simons Diversity reads~\cite{Mallick2016}, 16S rRNA short~\cite{Winand2019}, Influenza A reads~\cite{Influenza2015}, and four contain long sequences: SARS-CoV-2 long~\cite{Greaney22}, 16S rRNA long~\cite{16S2018}, Candida auris reads~\cite{candida2019}, one of which, SARS-CoV-2 genomes, whole viral genomes~\cite{BoucherCLMM21}.
 The main features of the datasets, including the number of sequences, sequence length, and the mean runlength of the optimal BWT are reported in Table~\ref{tab:datasets}.
-We include the details of the experiment setup in the Appendix.
+We include the details of the experimental setup in the Appendix.

 On each of the datasets, we computed the pairwise Hamming distance between separator-based BWTs.
 To compare them to the \eBWT, we computed the pairwise edit distance on a small subset of the sequences (for obvious computational reasons), computing also the Hamming distance on the small set, for comparison.
-We generated some statistics on each of the data sets: the number of interesting intervals, the fraction of positions within interesting intervals (total length of interesting intervals divided by total length of the dataset), and the dataset's variability (Def.~\ref{def:var}).
-To study the variation of the $r$-parameter, we implemented an algorithm for the optimal input order according to Bentley et al.~\cite{BentleyGT20} and computed $r_{OPT}$ for each data set, comparing it to the number of runs of all five BWT variants.
+We generated the following statistics on each of the data sets: the number of interesting intervals, the fraction of positions within interesting intervals (total length of interesting intervals divided by total length of the dataset), and the dataset's variability (Def.~\ref{def:var}).
 In Table~\ref{tab:SARS_short_compact} and~\ref{tab:SARS_genomes_compact}, we include a compact version of these results for the two datasets with the highest and the lowest variation between the BWT variants, the SARS-CoV-2 short sequences and the SARS-CoV-2 genomes, respectively.
 The full experimental results for all eight datasets are contained in the Appendix.